U.S. Fertilizer Consumption Table and U.S. Consumption of Primary Plant Nutrients

 U.S. Corn Production and Nutrient Use on Corn

-Between 1980 and 2010, U.S. farmers nearly doubled corn production using slightly fewer fertilizer nutrients than were used in 1980.
+Between 1980 and 2014, U.S. farmers more than doubled corn production using only slightly more fertilizer nutrients than were used in 1980.
 This analysis is based on fertilizer application rate and corn production and acreage data reported by the U.S. Department of Agriculture’s (USDA) National Agricultural Statistics Service (NASS).
-Specifically, in 1980, farmers grew 6.64 billion bushels of corn using 3.2 pounds of nutrients (nitrogen, phosphorus and potassium) for each bushel and in 2010 they grew 12.45 billion bushels using 1.6 pounds of nutrients per bushel produced.
-In total, this represents an 87.5 percent increase in production with four percent fewer nutrients during that same timeframe.
+Specifically, in 1980, farmers grew 6.64 billion bushels of corn using 3.2 pounds of nutrients (nitrogen, phosphorus and potassium) for each bushel and in 2014 they grew 14.22 billion bushels using less than 1.6 pounds of nutrients per bushel produced.
+In total, this represents an 114 percent increase in production using only 4.5 percent more nutrients during that same timeframe.
 Corn production accounts for half of U.S. fertilizer use.
 Experts estimate that 40 to 60 percent of world food production is attributable to fertilizers.